Pros

 With the dock actually passively charging the second battery, you should arguably never run out of charge, though you need to make sure the battery really clips in.
 The first time I used the dock’s charger, I didn’t have the battery fully connected.

-Dive deeper with a paid membership
+Get more with a paid membership

-For as little as $10/month, you can read the rest of this article, get access to every other article on the site ad-free, all while supporting indie Aussie media.
+For as little as $10/month, you can help support my work creating detailed reviews like this one, get access to every other article on the site ad-free, all while supporting indie Aussie media.

 Paid members get: